Skip to Main Content

 Analysis:

-Analysis literally means to break down an issue into small components to better understand the structure of the problem.
-However, there is much more to analysis: you may at times need to examine and explain how parts fit into a whole; give reasons; compare and contrast different elements; show your understanding of relationships.
-Analysis is to much extent context and subject specific.
+Analysis literally means to break down something into its components to better understand it.
+However, there is much more to analysis: you may at times need to examine and explain how the parts fit into a whole; give reasons; compare and contrast different elements; show your understanding of relationships.
+Analysis is, to much extent, context and subject specific.

 Here are some possible analytical questions: